serge-chat/serge/README.md

 Ensure you have Docker Desktop installed, WSL2 configured, and enough free RAM to run models.

-## ☁️Kubernetes & Docker Compose Setup
+## ☁️ Kubernetes & Docker Compose Setup

 Instructions for setting up Serge on Kubernetes can be found in the [wiki](https://github.com/serge-chat/serge/wiki/Integrating-Serge-in-your-orchestration#kubernetes-example).